spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 ```

 In this example:
- - Note it value per pod.
-If you use 3 pod for TX 3 * 4096MB and for RX 3 * 4096MB
+ - Note its value per pod.
+If you use pod 3 for TX 3 * 4096MB and for RX 3 * 4096MB
  - if you run all pods on same node TX 3 * 4096MB + for RX 3 * 4096MB
  - TX Pod (Transmission): Allocates 4096MB of socket memory for TX operations.
  - RX Pod (Reception): Allocates 4096MB of socket memory for RX operations.